Key-Point-Driven Mathematical Reasoning Distillation of Large Language Model: Method

-Firstly, we construct a core question subset from the KPDD-CoT dataset, denoted as $\mathcal{D}_{CC}$.
-Each sample in this subset can be represented as $(x, cc)$, where $x$ represents the original question and $cc$ represents the core question.
-For each training instance $(x, cc)$ from $\mathcal{D}_{CC}$, we prepend the prompt $p_{cc}$ \textbf{"Let's extract the most comprehensive and detailed core question."} to the question $x$.
-This guides the KPDD-CoT-core in fine-tuning to accurately extract the corresponding core question $cc$.
+Firstly, we construct a key points subset from the KPDD-CoT dataset, denoted as $\mathcal{D}_{KP}$.
+Each sample in this subset can be represented as $(x, kp)$, where $x$ represents the original question and $kp$ represents key points, which consist of the core question and problem-solving information.
+For each training instance $(x, kp)$ from $\mathcal{D}_{KP}$, we prepend the prompt $p_{kp}$ \textbf{"Let's extract the core question and the most useful information from the question."} to the question $x$.
+This guides the KPDD-CoT-Key in fine-tuning to effectively extract the corresponding key points $kp$.
 The fine-tuning loss function can be represented as follows: